-One of the most common mistakes people make is not buying industry specific email lists.
-Sure, buying large numbers of unsegmented email address might seem like a bargain, but the truth is, when you buy email addresses you’re involuntarily buying a one-way ticket to the spam folder of thousands of irrelevant individuals who are probably uninterested in your product or service.
+One of the most common mistakes people make is not buying industry-specific email lists.
+Sure, buying large numbers of an unsegmented email addresses might seem like a bargain, but the truth is, when you buy email addresses you’re involuntarily buying a one-way ticket to the spam folder of thousands of irrelevant individuals who are probably uninterested in your product or service.

 Factors like these can make a huge difference in how well you market your business.
 Below are a few more email marketing techniques you should be reading to make email marketing more profitable than ever.

 The true purpose of email marketing is to address the right kind of people.
 This means, you first need to recognize their interests, buying habits, preferences, and demographics, so you can buy email addresses that are double opt-in and well-segmented.
 One of the biggest mistakes to make when creating an email database is to directly copy all email addresses.
 Mass mailing to all addresses with the old-fashioned technique “hitting as many people on the list as you can” won’t help you any further.

 Well-segmented email lists help you to easily and efficiently personalize your customers’ experience.